ku-dml/k-partite-hypergraph/README.md

 # k-partite-hypergraph

-This folder contains the codes to compute the maximal solutions given a file and a list of thresholds, which is used in the paper "Data mining method of single-cell omics data to evaluate a pure tissue environment effect on gene expression level".
+This folder contains the codes to compute the maximal solutions given a file and a list of thresholds, which is used in the paper "Data mining method of single-cell omics data to evaluate a pure tissue environment effect on gene expression level" as Algorithm 1.

 Here:
 - hypergraph.py: implemented code for the Algorithm 1;
 - main.py: a simple example to use the code; and
 - test_main.py: a testing code (`pytest test_main.py`).

 To run the codes, `pandas >= 2.0.3` is required.
-The testing code `pytest test_main.py` also requires `pytest >= 8.3.2`.
+The testing code `test_main.py` also requires `pytest >= 8.3.2`.
-You can clone the whole repository, use `cd` command on the terminal to move the current directory to the repository, and use `pip install -e .` to install the necessary packages.
+You can clone the whole repository, use `cd` command on the terminal to move the current directory to the repository, and then use `pip install -e .` on the terminal to install the necessary packages.
+After the installation completes, you can use `pytest test_main.py` to test if the codes are successfully installed.

 For the usage of the code, please check `main.py` for more details.